Person in contamination suit with clipboard in front of a large segmented mirror.

 • aviation – cabin noise reduction

-• spacecraft – mechanism induced flight vibration response; also referred to as spacecraft jitter analysis when applied to optical responses
+• spacecraft – flight vibration response analysis, also referred to as microvibration or spacecraft jitter analysis when applied to optical responses

 • machining operations – cutting tool chatter minimization